segelmark/sl-next-departure/README.md

 # sl-next-departure
-The Alexa skill that checks the next departure of SL local transportation from a certain stop.
+Alexa skill that checks the next departure of SL local transportation from a certain stop.

 ### How to use
 * "Ask SL when does the next metro leave"